 • Walk/5K Without a Registration Fee (No Reg Fee): Participants are typically encouraged but not required to fundraise.
 These non-competitive events aim to include as many people as possible to raise money, spread awareness for their mission, and gain new supporters.

 • Email still works.
-Despite the slight decrease in use of native email tools and the increase of channels available for participants to use when asking for gifts, those who send emails raise 3–9 times more money.
-In fact, fundraisers who don’t send email could nearly double their fundraising impact by sending emails.
+Despite the slight decrease in use of native email tools and the increase of channels available for participants to use when asking for gifts, email remains to be a more profitable fundraising avenue.
+The average raised by email senders in 2020 was $829 compared to Facebook fundraising average of $480.

 Driven by digital disruption, mobile, social, and wearable tech, virtual events are an exciting new type of peer-to-peer event that brings fundraising, fitness and communities together to unite people virtually around your cause.
 Virtual Events take the ideas of traditional fundraising events like a marathon or fun run and use online channels for participation. virtual events remove physical barriers and create unparalleled engagement, turning your supporters into passionate advocates that will raise more money.

 With virtual events, organizations can easily acquire new donors and fundraisers by offering an exciting new event type that uses the apps and social networks they love.
 Integrations with popular fitness apps allow supporters to participate in virtual events on their own time, in the location of their choice, on their own terms, while sharing their efforts and still feeling connected to the greater collective effort.
 Every mile they do, every hour they give, every calorie they burn is energy giving focus to your cause.
 When they connect their activity apps to their fundraising pages, their fitness activities automatically upload to their supporter page and to the collective effort.
 They can also add their fitness efforts manually.
 When they share these efforts, it inspires others to support them, which inspires them to keep going.